Skip to content

 Uncategorized

 Ipswich, in Suffolk in eastern England, is a town brimming with archaeology.
-Anglo-Saxon evidence is particularly abundant, as Ipswich’s urban origins can be traced back to the 7th/8th century AD, when it was Gipeswic, one of a small number of specialist craft and trading centres (wics or emporia) that arose in Anglo-Saxon England at this … Read More “Days of Beer and Iron” »
+Anglo-Saxon evidence is particularly abundant, as Ipswich’s urban origins can be traced back to the 7th/8th century AD, … Read More “Days of Beer and Iron” »

 We’re going on a bere hunt